xxks-kkk/shuati/leetcode/134-GasStation/README.md

 `res[m] + ... + res[k + 4] < 0` for $k < m \le k+4$.
 Thus, we can skip `k+1`, `k+2`, `k+3`, `k+4`
 and start with `k+5`.

+### Remarks

+This problem looks a lot like the "Maximum subsequence sum" problem and the solution resembles the algorithm 4 appeared in MAW p.29.

 ## Reference